palatore/Progetto-HE.I.DI./README.md

 User can save food in different favorites list, one for food and one for lunches.

-//more idea to be written
+//more ideas to be written
 -----------------------------------------------------